Arcjet email validation

 What is Arcjet?

 Arcjet helps developers protect their apps in just a few lines of code.
-Implement rate limiting, bot protection, email validation, and defense against common attacks.Step 1: Validation
+Bot detection.
+Rate limiting.
+Email validation.
+Attack protection.
+Data redaction.
+A developer-first approach to security.Step 1: Validation

 The first step is to validate the email address syntax.
 This runs locally within the SDK and validates the email address is in the correct format.
 Validation is performed against several RFCs with modifications to exclude email addresses you wouldn’t expect signing up to a real application e.g. local domains.